Ask us a question...

-A cash point is available and most bars accept card payments – and now Apple Pay.
+We're sorry, but we don't have cash point machines, but most bars accept card payments – including Apple Pay.

 Certainly not inside the venue – that’s the law!
 But staff will direct you to a dedicated smoking area and can advise on times it’s open from and to.
 Make sure you’re of legal age to do so, obviously.